Guerilla marketing is a solved problem. 👀

 1. When the product you are promoting directly answers a question that’s being asked

 2. When you include 1 or 2 links to products belonging to competitors.
-I recommend specifically choosing competitors that are more expensive or have a worse website.
+Make sure to choose competitors that are more expensive or have a worse website.
 You want to promote yourself after all 😉

 These advanced tactics are less common and more complicated to execute, but if done right will help you build a community that loves your product.